Charis Wilson: Years with Weston

+In 1937 Weston applied for and was awarded a Guggenheim Fellowship, the first ever award to a photographer.
+Wilson authored the application, a four-page narrative, signed by Weston.
+The Fellowship provided a stipend of $2,000, and with it they began traveling around the West.
+Together they traveled 16,697 miles in 187 days.
+At the end of the year Weston finally divorced his wife, Flora, after 16 years of separation.
+During a visit to Yosemite National Park in 1937, Weston took one of his most famous photographs of Wilson as she posed against a granite rock with her legs spread provocatively open while Wilson gave an enigmatic smile.
+For protection against the mosquitos, Wilson had her head wrapped in a towel, which made her appear like a "Bedouin princess" who had been transplanted to Yosemite as only her face was visible.
+Despite the way she was dressed in the Yosemite photograph, the American historian Keven Starr called the photograph one of Weston's most erotic as Wilson appeared as the "female triumphant" whose pose projected a stylized eroticism that dominated the photograph.

 The following year the Guggenheim Fellowship was renewed, and Weston and Wilson settled down to printing and cataloging much of his work.
 They moved to a new home on Wildcat Hill near Carmel, where in a separate building Wilson finally had a place of her own to write.
 She began a narrative of her travels with Weston, which was published the next year as Seeing California with Edward Weston.
+Wilson felt that she was as much of the author of Seeing California as Weston as she was the one who actually typed out the manuscript and her skill at writing vastly exceeded his.
+Most sources usually credited Weston as the author of Seeing California with the assumption being made that Wilson was just posing for his photographs.

 On April 24, 1939, Wilson and Weston were married in Elk, California.
 Soon after she began writing the text for their next and perhaps most famous book, California and the West, which was published in 1940.
 In 1941 Weston was asked to take photos for a new edition of Walt Whitman's Leaves of Grass.
 Once again Wilson and Weston traveled around the country while he took photographs for the Whitman book.

 During this trip Wilson and Weston began to drift apart.
+Wilson felt that she was not being given the credit she deserved as Weston's partner, especially since she was much better at writing than him, and that the books credited to him were in fact co-productions.
 He continued to be fascinated with younger women and he devoted more and more time to his photography at the expense of their relationship.
 Wilson, in turn, was growing tired of putting his interests first.
 She wanted to write more, and she wanted to connect with other people.